 Most people don’t think of children as addicts or substance abusers.
 According to the Substance Abuse and Mental Health Services, an estimated 1.3 million U.S. adolescents ages 12 to 17 had a substance use disorder in 2014.

 As Dannielle Garcia explains, the roots of addiction hit close to home, but there’s warning signs to look for.

-"I used alcohol to help me chug down Percocet and I smoked a blunt, weed, I smoked weed.
+"I used alcohol to help me chug down Percoset and I smoked a blunt, weed, I smoked weed.
 12 years old that was the first," said Chris Delaney.

-"Most parents are working and we're letting strangers raise our children.
-So that's sort of the initial set up.
-Some form of emotional abandonment takes place.
-And as a result of that, their emotional growth can be stunted and the first time they mood alter, it fills a hole in their soul that makes them feel more comfortable than they once were.
-There are some chemical changes and structural changes that take place and that's the foundation of the addictive disorder," Rayburn said.
+"most parents are working and we’re letting strangers raise our children. so that’s sort of the initial set up. some form of emotional abandonment takes place. and as a result of that, their emotional growth can be stunted and the first time they mood alter, it fills a hole in their soul makes them feel more comfortable than they once were.
+There are some chemical changes and structural changes that take place and that’s the foundation of the addictive disorder," Rayburn said.

 Acadia Parish Sheriff K.P.
 Gibson says law enforcement is seeing a shift in younger drug users too.

-He says roughly 90 percent of the patients he has seen over the years started abusing drugs and alcohol in their adolescent years.
+Rayburn says roughly 90 percent of the patients he has seen over the years started abusing drugs and alcohol in their adolescent years

-Now, he helps other people who are in his same position.
+Now, he helps other people who were in his same position

-"I don't know man, I love to help people, it fires up my soul to see people come alive again," Delaney added.
+"I don’t know man, I love to help people, it fires up my soul to see people come alive again," Delany added.